heojae91/jbpsk/README.md

 Decoding BPSK can be achieved using a number of methods.

-One method relies on multiplying the signal by a time shifted version of itself. it only works if you know the baud rate.
+One method relies on multiplying the signal by a time shifted version of itself.
+It only works if you know the baud rate, since the data must be shifted by one bit time.
 One other method is to feed the input signal to a PLL; the PLL's VCO will then track the input signal.
 This is a kind of carrer recovery.
 Actually this process is a bit more complex, we use a costas loop, that can keep the sync despite the phase changes.
 This allows us to get a reference signal, and notice the phase changes reliably.

 How to use
 ==========